 Realising he wanted a more people centred job where he could help people, he studied for 4 years at The British School of Osteopathy and achieved his Masters.

 Richard treats a wide variety of complaints ranging from back and neck pain, headaches to general aches and pains due to posture, occupation or ageing.
 He also uses medical acupuncture which can be effective for muscular issues

 Keith is a qualified sports masseur and osteopath, obtaining his Master of Osteopathy degree from the British School of Osteopathy.

-He has been a member of the Mersea Road Clinic team since 2014 and has worked extensively with numerous high level junior and youth athletes in a variety of sports to help them with their flexibility and conditioning.
+He has been a member of the Mersea Road Clinic team since 2014 and has worked extensively with numerous high level youth athletes and local sports clubs to help them with their flexibility and conditioning.

-In his limited spare time his activities include all racket sports, tai chi, golf and juggling the activities of his three children.
+In his limited spare time his activities include all racket sports, gym, and juggling the activities of his three children.

 Denise is Osteopath and Sports Massage Therapist, who graduated from the British college of Osteopathic medicine in 2013.
 She has worked in private practice for 2 years and uses a primarily structural approach but also is keen on using visceral, exercise prescriptions, nutritional advice and education to prevent problems from reoccurring.
 She is particularly interested in the head, jaw, neck and neuroanatomy.
 As a health and fitness enthusiast, Denise practises Pilates, Hatha Yoga and circuit training.
 This has developed her deep understanding of the body’s mechanics.